-9.5.8.5.
+- 8.5.
+Promote Council decisions or initiatives using political party branding (text/images). - 8.6.
 Attribute a Council decision or action to themselves or a third party.

 Council hosts a music festival in Victoria Street and attracts worldwide media attention.
 The headline acts are members of Live Performance Australia, but the organisation itself had nothing to do with organising the event.
-A Councillor posts online "Well done LPA - another great event with your members front and centre" - falsely suggestinggiving the impression that the event was affiliated with LPA.
+A Councillor posts online "Well done LPA - another great event with your members front and centre" - giving the impression that the event was affiliated with LPA.
 The Councillor could have said instead "A great event put on by Council with LPA members front and centre, showing their depth of talent".

-- 9.6.8.6.
-Publish or share confidential Council business. - 9.7.8.7.
-Comment, like, post or share content that is malicious, offensive, prejudiced or knowingly inaccurate. - 9.8.8.
-Post, like or comment on abusive or inappropriate content, or materials that would breach applicable laws (e.g. Defamation Act 2005 (Vic), Copyright Act 1986 (Cth), Spam Act 2003 (Cth), Crimes Act 195814 (VicCth)). - 9.9.8.9.
+- 8.7.
+Publish or share confidential Council business. - 8.8.
+Comment, like, post or share content that is malicious, offensive, prejudiced or knowingly inaccurate. - 8.9.
+Post, like or comment on abusive or inappropriate content, or materials that would breach applicable laws (e.g. Defamation Act 2005 (Vic), Copyright Act 1986 (Cth), Spam Act 2003 (Cth), Crimes Act 1958 (Vic)). - 8.10.
 Discuss or share internal operational or organisational matters, issues or correspondence.

 A Councillor posts a screen shot of an email sent to them by a member of Council staff providing an update on the progress of a capital works project in their ward.
 The screen shot is accompanied by the message "good news".
-Instead of posting the internal correspondence, the Councillor eshould have provided an update on the project without providing the email itself.
+Instead of posting the internal correspondence, the Councillor should have provided an update on the project without providing the email itself.

-- 9.10.8.10.
-Operate anonymous or deceptive accounts to surreptitiously engage in public discussion of matters with which Council is concerned. - 9.11.8.11.
+- 8.11.
+Operate anonymous or deceptive accounts to surreptitiously engage in public discussion of matters with which Council is concerned. - 8.12.
 Post or comment using staff names or titles to protect their privacy.

-10.9.
-Legal obligations
+9. Legal obligations

-10.1.9.1.
+9.1.
 In addition to the obligations that arise from holding office as a Councillor, social media activity must be undertaken lawfully.
 Councillors must keep themselves informed of all relevant legislations.
 Just some (but not all) of the laws applicable to social media use are: